Noel Neill: Superman

 Neill continued to appear in Superman-related productions.
 She originated the role of Lois Lane's mother, Ellen (alternatively, Ella) Lane, in a cameo for the 1978 film Superman, with Kirk Alyn as Lois's father, Sam Lane – as was the case in reverse with the role of Lois in 1951, Phyllis Coates would later succeed Neill in the role of Ella in Lois & Clark: The New Adventures of Superman; Lois & Clark star Teri Hatcher continued the tradition when she made a guest appearance on Smallville as Ella Lane.
 In an episode of the TV series Superboy, Neill appeared alongside her former castmate Jack Larson, who had played Jimmy Olsen on TV.
 Her personal appearance at the Metropolis, Illinois, Superman Festival was featured on The Tonight Show with Jay Leno.
 As "Aunt Lois", she made a guest appearance in the independent superhero film Surge of Power: The Stuff of Heroes, and she played Gertrude Vanderworth (the dying elderly wife of Lex Luthor) in the 2006 film Superman Returns.

 Neill and Superman actor Jack Larson donated their time to record commentaries for the DVD releases of the Superman TV episodes.
 On the documentary Look, Up in the Sky: The Amazing Story of Superman, Neill remarked that a frequent question she would get from children was, "Why didn't you know that Clark Kent was Superman, just wearing a pair of those darn eyeglasses?"
 She replied to the children (and later to college audiences), "I don't want to lose my job!"

 On June 15, 2010, the southern Illinois city of Metropolis unveiled a statue of Lois Lane.
 The Lois Lane statue is modeled on Noel Neill.
 Neill stated that she was honored to be memorialized with the statue.

 Legacy

 Biography

 In 2003, writer Larry Ward wrote an authorized biography of Neill, Truth, Justice, & The American Way: The Life And Times Of Noel Neill, The Original Lois Lane.
 A limited-edition, expanded version of the book was released in 2006.
 In 2007, Ward wrote another book on Neill, Beyond Lois Lane, which focused on the actress' other acting and modeling work.

 Recognition

 In 2004, Neill received a Golden Boot Award for her work in Western films.

+Homage

+In the third season episode "Midvale" of the Supergirl TV series in November 2017, Martian Manhunter disguises himself as Supergirl's mother Alura In-Ze (Erica Durance), taking the alias of Noel Neill in reference to Neill's and Durance's past portrayals of Lois Lane.